Spring Cloud OpenFeign — REST client for Spring Boot App

 Overview

-It also has pluggable annotation support including Feign annotations and JAX-RS annotations.
+Highly customizable with pluggable annotation support, including Feign and JAX-RS annotations.

 Some of the important JAX-RS annotations are